rakhimov/cppdep/README.rst

 Differences from dep_utils
 ==========================

-- Rewrite in Python, unifying ``adep/cdep/ldep`` into one tool.
+- Rewrite in Python, unifying ``adep/cdep/ldep`` into one tool
-- Project analysis configuration with an XML file.
+- Project analysis configuration with an XML file
-- Remove file alias support
+- No file alias support for the archaic file-name length limitations.
-  since the file name length limitation is much more relaxed than it was 20 years ago.
+- An extended notion of Component (header- or source-only)
-- Support for multiple package groups and packages
+- Support for multiple packages and package groups
-- Support for exporting final dependency graph to Graphviz dot format.
+- Support for exporting final dependency graph to Graphviz dot format

 Limitations